 PROJECT: The existing boat launch requires an upgrade for personal craft entry into the river from this location.
-The Town should explore this upgrade within the life of this Master Plan.
+The Town should explore this upgrade within the life of this Master Plan while keeping in mind the adjacency of private residents.